univec-ai/postvec/web/docs/install/docker.md

 ---
 title: Install with Docker
-description: Run the official postvec images and the rules that keep data safe.
+description: postvec container images, volume layouts, and runtime configuration.
 ---

 # Install with Docker

-The embedded image is the shortest self-contained deployment: PostgreSQL, pgvector, postvec, the CLI, ONNX Runtime, and MiniLM.
+The embedded image contains PostgreSQL, pgvector, postvec, the CLI, ONNX Runtime, and MiniLM in one container.

 The commands below use the planned `0.1.0-1` tags.
 The [release artifacts page](/download) reports whether they are published.